hellerve/blog/wip/Reading_Review:_System_Dynamics.md

   be a bit more rigorous than not rigorous at all with my research methods in social sciences.

-Or, in other words, I have a new stack of books next to my bed.
+In other words, I have a new stack of books next to my bed.

 All of the things I linked above—the ones I’ve read, anyway—are worth a read, no matter whether you are interested in the original question or not.
 If you